 Administrative Expenses.
 Certain expenses of maintaining the Plan are paid by the Plan, unless otherwise paid by the Employer.
-Expenses that are paid by the Employer are excluded from these financial statements.
-Fees related to the administration of notes receivable form participants are charged directly to the participant's account and are included in administrative expenses.
-Investment related expenses are included in net appreciation/depreciation in fair value of investments.
+Expenses that are paid by the Employer are excluded from those financial statements.
+Fees related to the administration of notes receivable from participants are charged expenses are included in net appreciation/depreciation in fair value of investments.